f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 Okay, now we need to check these 3 backup extensions with their two variations (uppercase and lowercase) and on the two `root` directories which are `tenet.htb/` and `10.10.10.223/`.

 After the hit and try, I found the files in `10.10.10.223/sator.php` and `10.10.10.223/sator.php.bak`.
-Download and move `sator.php.bak` you current working directory.
+Download and move `sator.php.bak` into your current working directory.

 __sator.php__